How much should a notary charge for swearing in a …

 How much should a notary charge for swearing in a witness?

-Notaries can swear in witnesses, and so can a judge, as well as other types of state appointed officers such as a justice of the peace, etc. When you are swearing someone in, you are giving them an Oath.
+Notaries can swear in witnesses, and so can a judge, as well as other types of state appointed officers such as a justice of the peace, etc. When you are swearing someone in, you are administering an Oath to them.
 You might have the affiant raise their right hand and ask them, “Do you swear or affirm to tell the truth, the whole truth and nothing but the truth?”.
 They might say, “Yes”, or “I do”.

 An Arizona Notary can charge $2 for administering an Oath